GaGandour/Go-Pregel/README.md

 ### Running Pregel

 Finally, we can run your algorithm in any graph in the `graphs/` folder by using the `start_docker.sh` script under the `/scripts/execution/` folder.
 Before using it, you MUST be in this `/scripts/execution/` folder before running it.
 To see the usage of the script and/or see the available arguments to pass to it, run `./start_docker.sh -h` or `./start_docker.sh --help`.
+Remember to start the docker deamon!

 ```bash
 cd scripts/execution